Henry Elghanayan

-Henry Elghanayan (هنری القانیان; born August 2, 1940) is an Iranian-born American real estate developer who co-founded and is the current chairman the Rockrose Development Corporation.
+Henry Elghanayan (هنری القانیان; born August 2, 1940, in Tehran) is an Iranian-born American real estate developer who co-founded and is the current chairman the Rockrose Development Corporation.

 Early life and education

 Henry Elghanayan was born Houchang Elghanayan on August 2, 1940 to a Persian-Jewish family in Iran.
 Elghanayan's father, Nourallah, belonged to a prominent manufacturing family in Iran during the reign of Mohammad Reza Shah and was also involved in the import-export business.
 His uncle, Habib Elghanian, was executed in 1979.
-In 1945, his father moved the family to Forest Hills, Queens where he made investments in real estate.
+In 1945, his father moved the family to Forest Hills, Queens, where he made investments in real estate.

 Henry has three brothers: Kamran Thomas (born 1945), Frederick (born 1949), and Jeffrey (born 1955); and one sister, Lili (born 1944).
 Henry graduated with a B.A. from Hamilton College, an M.B.A. from Columbia Business School, and a J.D. from New York University Law School.
 While in law school, he worked as a rental real estate agent.